 Best Historic Town

-Virginia City, Bannack, Philipsburg, or Butte — all preserve Montana’s mining and frontier history in different ways.
+Virginia City, Nevada City, Philipsburg, Bannack, or Butte — all preserve Montana’s mining and frontier history in different ways.

 Best Small Town for Authentic Montana

-Livingston, Lewistown, Augusta, or Choteau — working towns with real character.
+Livingston, Lewistown, Augusta, Choteau, Big Timber, or Stanford — working towns with real character.

 Best for Foodies and Culture